Club History

 ChampCar races at Indy

-The TireRack.com ChampCar Endurance Series races at the famed Indianapolis Motor Speedway.
-The event sells out in 19 minutes.
-Team Jackie Ickx Mitsubishi takes the checkered flag of the first 10 Hour race while Premium Dudes BMW wins Sunday’s 10 Hour.
+The TireRack.com ChampCar Endurance Series raced at Indianapolis Motor Speedway.
+The event sold out in 19 minutes.
+Team Jackie Ickx Mitsubishi took the first 10-hour win, while Premium Dudes BMW won Sunday’s 10-hour.

 ChampCar races at Indianapolis Motor Speedway